SamithSuranjana-hl/CVD-Momentum-Strategy-And-Backtest-Analysis/README.md

-# CVD Momentum & Regime Filtered Risk adjusted Strategy
+# CVD Momentum & Regime Filtered Risk adjusted Automation

 This project implements an algorithmic trading strategy focused on **Cumulative Volume Delta (CVD) Momentum** combined with a **Daily EMA Regime filter**.
 The strategy is backtested on 1-minute intraday data (QQQ and SPY) with intrabar stop-loss and take-profit logic.